viktoriia-sokolenko/geography-quiz-web-app/README.md

 Submitted by: **Viktoriia Sokolenko**

-This web app: **Interactive Geography quiz that allows users to check their answers, navigate through the questions, mark questions as mastered, and shuffle the question pack.**
+This web app: **Interactive geography quiz that allows users to check their answers, navigate through the questions, mark questions as mastered, and shuffle the question pack.**

-Time spent: **10** hours spent in total
+Time spent: **12** hours spent in total

 ## Required Features